polyapi/poly-glide-template-py/README.md

 8. Install all needed project dependencies using `pip install -r requirements.txt`.

+9. Install the git pre-commit hooks `python -m pre-commit install`.

-9. Setup the polyapi client by running `python -m polyapi setup` and putting in your instance url and api key.
+10. Setup the polyapi client by running `python -m polyapi setup` and putting in your instance url and api key.

-10. Run `python -m polyapi generate` to generate the full, up-to-date python SDK for PolyAPI (which includes functions Poly makes available out of the box as well as any functions other members of your team might create and publish).
+11. Run `python -m polyapi generate` to generate the full, up-to-date python SDK for PolyAPI (which includes functions Poly makes available out of the box as well as any functions other members of your team might create and publish).

-11. Optionally remove the `./examples` directory with it's example `hello_poly.py` function.
+12. Optionally remove the `./examples` directory with it's example `hello_poly.py` function.

 And that's it!
 Your project should now be ready to develop and deploy to PolyAPI.